peterjbassi/-hello_world/README.md

 # -hello_world
 Hello people of earth.

-I have come rid your planet of stupid people.
+I have come rid your planet of bad and stupid people.

 Please provide a list.